Video-Captioning/Big-Picture/README.md

 Let's see what VGG16 can do!

-### Step 4: Image Classification
+### Step 4: Classify the Images
-See the Image Classification and Collage respository
+See the Image Classification and Collage repository

 ### Step 5: Learning Where to Look